 A strident statement on neurosis set against the challenges of modern relationships, SZA’s long awaited debut CTRL holds its own, head and shoulders above everything else released so far 2017.

 The record’s background is remarkably DIY in the best possible way - the now 27-year old Solána Rowe used to lift beats from the web and lay down her own melodies and lines during stints as a bartender.
-That still doesn’t quite explain just where the hell the visionary centre of the record came from; the record is flush with pure and unfettered skill at all levels as CTRL cuts across the genres with supreme confidence.
+That still doesn’t quite explain just where the hell the visionary centre of the record came from; CTRL is flush with pure and unfettered skill at all levels, cutting across the genres with supreme confidence.
 It's so rare to see such a thing on a debut - especially one with such a difficult gestation period (almost four years).

-From start to finish, it's nothing less than outstanding - the late arrival of a very important artist.
+From start to finish, CTRL os nothing less than outstanding - the late arrival of a very important artist.